vuejs/vuex/README.md

 app.mount('#app')
 ```

+### Bundles are now aligned with Vue 3

+The bundles are generated as below to align with Vue 3 bundles.

+- `vuex.global(.prod).js`
+  - For direct use via `<script src="...">` in the browser.
+Exposes the Vuex global.
+  - Note that global builds are not UMD builds.
+They are built as IIFEs and is only meant for direct use via `<script src="...">`.
+  - Contains hard-coded prod/dev branches, and the prod build is pre-minified.
+Use the `.prod.js` files for production.
+- `vuex.esm-browser(.prod).js`
+  - For usage via native ES modules imports (in browser via `<script type="module">`.
+- `vuex.esm-bundler.js`
+  - For use with bundlers like `webpack`, `rollup` and `parcel`.
+  - Leaves prod/dev branches with `process.env.NODE_ENV` guards (must be replaced by bundler).
+  - Does not ship minified builds (to be done together with the rest of the code after bundling).
+- `vuex.cjs.js`
+  - For use in Node.js server-side rendering via `require()`.

 ### Typings for `ComponentCustomProperties`

 Vuex 4 removes its global typings for `this.$store` within Vue Component due to solving [issue #994](https://github.com/vuejs/vuex/issues/994).
 When using TypeScript, you must provide your own augment declaration.